-3 Updates in version 3.0
+3 Updates since version 2

-The following lists summarize the changes and extended capability of safe that are included in version 3.0.
+The following lists summarize the changes and extended capability of safe that are included in version 3.
 Examples of their implementation are illustrated in subsequent sections, and additional details are given in help documents.

-\bbarry@jimmy.harvard.edu
+^{}bbarry@jimmy.harvard.edu